 From elementary electrostatics it is well known that the electric polarization in an insulator, corresponding to the dipole density, gives rise to bound charges at the surface.
 However, the definition of bulk dipole density is not obvious in the context of a quantum treatment of the electron system, since the electron charge cloud is not naturally decomposable into localized entities.
-This problem was solved by the modern theory of polarization, which can be formulated in the single-particle context either in terms of Berry phases of the Bloch functions, or in terms of dipole moments of Wannier functions (WFs). ^{1-3}
+This problem was solved by the modern theory of polarization, which can be formulated in the single-particle context either in terms of Berry phases of the Bloch functions or in terms of dipole moments of Wannier functions (WFs) [1-3].

 Adopting the latter point of view, the polarization is defined in terms of the dipole moment of the unit cell, taken to consist of point ionic charges and the continuous but exponentially localized charge clouds of the WFs attached to that cell.
-Crucially, although gauge transformations of the Bloch functions result in changes of both the shapes and charge centers of the WFs, the vector sum of the Wannier centers in one unit cell is gauge-invariant up to a lattice vector.
-As a result, the polarization is well defined modulo a quantum $e\mathbf{R}/V{\rm cell}$, where e is the quantum of charge, \mathbf{R} is a real-space lattice vector, and $V{\rm cell}$ is the unit cell volume.
+Crucially, although gauge transformations of the Bloch functions result in changes of both the shapes and charge centers of the WFs, the vector sum of the Wannier centers in one unit cell is gauge invariant up to a lattice vector.
+As a result, the polarization is well defined modulo a quantum $e\mathbf{R}/V{\text{cell}}$, where e is the quantum of charge, \mathbf{R} is a real-space lattice vector, and V{cell} is the unit cell volume.

 Recently, several groups have explored generalizations of this theory to the quadrupole and higher moments of the charge distributions in insulating crystalline solids.
-Benalcazar, Bernevig and Hughes^{4,5} introduced the concept of "topological quadrupole insulators," in which the corner charge is quantized by symmetries, as examples of "higher-order topological insulators."
+Benalcazar, Bernevig, and Hughes [4,5] introduced the concept of "topological quadrupole insulators," in which the corner charge is quantized by symmetries, as examples of "higher-order topological insulators" [6].
 This work attracted considerable attention.
-Several authors adopted a Wannier (or hybrid Wannier) representation as a means to define the topological indices in such higher-order topological insulators.^{7-11} Attempts were put forward to derive a formula for the corner charge, either when it is quantized by symmetries, ^{12,13} or in the more general case where it takes a nonquantized value.14 It was shown that even obviously nontopological crystals such as NaCl may display a fractional corner charge.15 Other works^{16,17} attempted to extend a quadrupole-moment expression to the many-body case by making use of Resta's position operator formalism, 18 but these approaches have proven to be controversial. ^{13,19}
+Several authors adopted a Wannier (or hybrid Wannier) representation as a means to define the topological indices in such higher-order topological insulators [7-11].
+Attempts were put forward to derive a formula for the corner charge, either when it is quantized by symmetries [8,12-14] or in the more general case where it takes a nonquantized value [15].
+It was shown that even common ionic compounds such as NaCl may display a fractional corner charge [16].
+Other works [17,18] attempted to extend a quadrupole-moment expression to the many-body case by making use of Resta's position operator formalism [19], but these approaches have proven to be controversial [13,20].

 Most of these previous works have mainly been concerned with systems whose symmetry quantizes the corner charges.
-In the absence of symmetry, however, it is unclear whether a robust definition of a bulk quadrupole density, analogous to that of the electric polarization for the dipole density, is possible, even at the single-particle level.
-13,16,17,19 The essential problem is that unlike the total dipole of the Wannier charge distribution associated with a unit cell, the corresponding quadrupole is not gauge-invariant.
-In fact, the trace of the Wannier quadrupole is essentially the spread functional that is minimized when arriving at maximally localized WFs;^{20,21} the very fact that it can be minimized is a reflection of its gauge dependence.
-It is not surprising, then, that the off-diagonal elements of the quadrupole tensor are also gauge-dependent, i.e., they vary according to the exact locations and shapes of the WFs.
+In the absence of symmetry, however, it is unclear whether a robust definition of a bulk quadrupole density, analogous to that of the electric polarization for the dipole density, is possible, even at the single-particle level [13,17,18,20].
+The essential problem is that unlike the total dipole of the Wannier charge distribution associated with a unit cell, the corresponding quadrupole is not gauge invariant.
+In fact, the trace of the Wannier quadrupole is essentially the spread functional that is minimized when arriving at maximally localized WFs [21,22]; the very fact that it can be minimized is a reflection of its gauge dependence.
+It is not surprising, then, that the off-diagonal elements of the quadrupole tensor are also gauge dependent, i.e., they vary according to the exact locations and shapes of the WFs.
 For this reason, the theory of quadrupoles and higher multipoles is fundamentally different from the theory of dipoles that underlies the modern theory of polarization.